 Yes, we do provide a disabled parking area.
 For safety reasons, no vehicles are permitted into the Festival area.
 The disabled parking area is located within the main Car Park to the west of Portsoy and will be sign posted.

-A Park and Ride Bus and Taxi service (with wheelchair facility) is available from the Car Park to the main Festival gate.
+A Park and Ride Bus and dedicated Accessible Taxi service (with wheelchair facility) is available from the Car Park to the main Festival gate.

 Anyone requiring assistance should approach one of the Festival stewards identifiable wearing a hi-vis vest.

 Yes: dogs can be brought to the Festival, however they must be always be kept on a lead.
-Any dog waste must be removed and dogs cannot be taken into the Food Fayre.
+Any dog waste must be removed and placed in a bin.
+Dogs cannot be taken into the Food Fayre.
 Please also remember that the Festival is noisy and very busy and may not suite your pet’s temperament.

 Please note the Park and Ride Bus and Taxi service does not allow dogs (with the exception of Guide Dogs).